apache/beam-site/src/documentation/sdks/euphoria.md

 ```

 ### `Join`
-Represents inner join of two (left and right) datasets on given key producing single new dataset.
+Represents inner join of two (left and right) datasets on given key producing a new dataset.
 Key is extracted from both datasets by separate extractors so elements in left and right can have different types denoted as `LeftT` and `RightT`.
 The join itself is performed by user-supplied `BinaryFunctor` which consumes elements from both dataset sharing the same key.
 And outputs result of the join (`OutputT`).
 The operator emits output dataset of `KV<K, OutputT>` type.
 ```java
 // suppose that left contains: [1, 2, 3, 0, 4, 3, 1]
 // suppose that right contains: ["mouse", "rat", "elephant", "cat", "X", "duck"]